 The Panel accepts Complainant's submissions regarding the language of the proceeding.
-The Panel also notes that the Domain Name does not have any specific meaning in the Chinese language, and that the Domain Name is identical to Complainant's VIOOH trademarks.
+The Panel also notes that the Domain Name does not have any specific meaning in the Chinese language, and that the Domain Name contains Complainant's HALEON trademark in its entirety, and the addition of the English word "rewards" to Complainant's trademark in the Domain Name, all of which indicate that Respondent understands English.
 The Panel further notes that the Center notified the Parties in Chinese and English of the language of the proceeding as well as notified Respondent in Chinese and English of the Complaint.
 Respondent chose not to comment on the language of the proceeding, nor did Respondent choose to file a Response in Chinese or English.